©2011 Deborah Richardson

 Another Higgins of note is:

-In about 1786 Charles Higgins of London Wall (a rich grocer) and his distant relative, John Higgins of Weston Underwood, together with a gentleman called William Fuller, a banker from Lombard Street, purchased the village of Turvey from Charles Henry, 5th Earl of Monmouth.
+In about 1786 Charles Higgins of London Wall (a rich grocer and sheriff of London) and his distant relative, John Higgins of Weston Underwood, together with a gentleman called William Fuller, a banker from Lombard Street, purchased the village of Turvey from Charles Henry, 5th Earl of Peterborough.

 Charles Higgins owned the Turvey Abbey estate and died unmarried in 1792.
 He was succeeded by his nephew who was another John Higgins, (the artist, see below) who became Lord of the Manor and lived at Turvey Abbey.
-His son was Charles Longuet Higgins (see below).
+His son was Charles Longuet Higgins .

 It was Charles Longuet Higgins who, together with his cousin, Thomas Charles Higgins, rebuilt the village and made so many improvements to it in the nineteenth century (from about 1847).